jackrwalker/Vespula-vulgaris-trophic-position-2025/README.md

 site: field site ID
 sample: sample number
+samplecat: indicates the sample size for each site, whereby a = 1-2 samples, b = 3-4 samples, c = 5-6 samples. used for producing Figure 2.
 urban: urbanisation measured as % impervious surface cover
 city: the city that site was located in
 daterun: date that the sample was analysed